-For this to happen, the material needs to be dense and heavy.
+For this to happen, the object needs to be dense and heavy.
 A heavy wall, for example, would be difficult to move.

 Now it’s easy to see that foam is not good for soundproofing.
 Ask yourself, how heavy is the densest of foam that you’ve come across?

 Not much really and the answer lies in this.
-Foam can never be made heavy enough for it to become an effective soundproofing material.
+Foam can never be made heavy enough for it to become an effective soundproofing substance to reduce sound transfer.

 I would like to bring out some of the myths regarding ‘soundproof’ foam and what you should do instead, for actual soundproofing.